joqwer/MovieDB/README.md

 ```

 ## Server
-Remember to run the backend server in production and in development you also should change all the references to localhost:3000 to where the server is running:
+Remember to run the backend server in production and in development:
 ```bash
 npm run serve
 ```

+You also should change all the references to localhost:3000 to where the server is running.
+Also, create a .env file in the root of the project and set `TMDB_API_KEY=<<your api key>>.`.

 ## Developing